-The Company offers eligible employees the opportunity to participate in an Employee Term Life Insurance Benefit as well as Spouse and Child Term Life Insurance Benefit.
-Employee Term Life Insurance coverage is for you only and pays a benefit to your designated beneficiary in the event of your death.
+The Company offers eligible employees the opportunity to participate in Employee Term Life Insurance as well as Spouse and Child Term Life Insurance.
+Employee Term Life Insurance is for you only and pays a benefit to your designated beneficiary in the event of your death.
 Spouse and Child Term Life Insurance cover your eligible spouse and children only and pay you a benefit if your covered spouse or child dies.
-Optional levels of Voluntary Term Life Insurance coverage are also available (see "Voluntary Term Life Insurance Benefits" under "Employee Term Life Insurance" on page 108).
+Optional levels of Voluntary Term Life Insurance coverage are available (see "Voluntary Term Life Insurance Benefits" under "Employee Term Life Insurance."